RTIP/artip/README.md

 It is written using standard python libraries and the CASA package.

 The latest version of the pipeline can deal with datasets with (i) multiple spectral windows and (ii) multiple target sources which may have arbitrary combinations of flux/bandpass/phase calibrators.
 It has been tested against narrow-band (1 - 10 MHz) datasets (~ 6 to 30GB) produced by Giant Metrewave Radio Telescope, Pune (GMRT) and Very Large Array, NM (VLA).

+The future versions will have support for large wideband datasets.

 ### Obtaining ARTIP